 NO!
-This is not the camera I am looking for.
+The camera pictured here is not the camera I am looking for.
 NO!
 What is Nikon thinking!
 How could they!

 Last fall, Nikon introduced the retro-inspired Nikon Df.
-Almost immediately it was controversial.
-Some people like the design which reminded them of the film cameras of the late 1970’s.
+Almost immediately, it was controversial.
+Some people like the design which evoked memories of the film cameras of the late 1970s.
 It reminded them of the time before digital when every shot had to be carefully considered.
-Film was expensive and the photographer had to slow down and make deliberate decisions about exposure and shutter speed and ISO etc.
+The film was expensive, and the photographer had to slow down and make deliberate decisions about exposure and shutter speed and ISO etc.

-But I was excited by the retro look of the camera and I wanted to see for myself.
-Perhaps this was the full frame camera that I would upgrade to.
-16MP is more than enough for me and since I already have a few Nikon lenses I wouldn't have to dump my entire kit.
-I registered for an upcoming photo meetup1 in a nearby town and thought that might be a good opportunity to rent and try out the Nikon Df.
+But I was excited by the retro look of the camera, and I wanted to see for myself.
+Perhaps this was the full-frame camera that I would upgrade to.
+16MP is more than enough for me, and since I already have a few Nikon lenses, I wouldn't have to dump my entire kit.
+I registered for an upcoming photo meetup1 in a nearby town and thought that might be an excellent opportunity to rent and try out the Nikon Df.

 Sure I loved playing with the knobs and dials on the Df.
-They remind me of my Dad's old Asahi Pentax Spotmatic SP II.
+These knobs remind me of my Dad's old Asahi Optical Co.
+Pentax Spotmatic II.
 I have fond memories of the beach and small daytime adventures in the countryside of Bequia with my Dad.
-But as I held the camera and lens in my hand I wondered how long that feeling would last after carrying this camera for a while.
+But as I held the camera and lens in my hand, I wondered how long that feeling would last after carrying this camera for a while.

 Images were taken along the Kingston side of Carnegie Lake.
 What else am I going to do with a rented camera in the bitter cold before a snowfall?